Becoming a Coach

 What is required to be a coach?

-To start with, 'rugby knowledge', is not one of them but a desire to have kids and parents enjoy rugby is.
+To start with, 'rugby knowledge', is not one of them.
+A desire to have kids and parents enjoy rugby is.
 What we want to promote at all our grades are teams that everyone is part of.
 We want kids and parents to enjoy rugby practice, enjoy playing rugby on the Saturdays and look forward to next season.

 As a coach, your job is to provide a positive environment and there are several things that you must adhere to.